Priyanshu631/product-gallery/README.md

 ## 🔍 Overview
 This Project Aims To Add The Following Value Parameters:
 - Reassures Easy Implementation Of Server Functions And Client Components In A Single Dev Environment.
-- Demonstrates How Different APIs And Wrappers Can Be Utilized Seamlessly
+- Demonstrates How Different APIs And Wrappers Can Be Utilized Seamlessly.
-- Next.js, Prisma, TypeScript, TailwindCSS, NextAuth (Google OAuth Provider)
+- Next.js, Prisma, TypeScript, TailwindCSS, NextAuth (Google OAuth Provider) Used With MongoAtlas.

 ## ⚙️ Installation
 ```bash